ClinVar Miner

 Fulgent Genetics, Fulgent Genetics RCV002494592 SCV002784192 uncertain significance Neurofibromatosis, familial spinal; Juvenile myelomonocytic leukemia; Neurofibromatosis, type 1; Neurofibromatosis-Noonan syndrome; Café-au-lait macules with pulmonary stenosis 2021-08-18 criteria provided, single submitter clinical testing

-Ambry Genetics RCV003165564 SCV003895041 likely benign Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2023-01-04 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV003165564 SCV003895041 likely benign Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2023-01-04 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.